Laurent polynomial mirrors for quiver flag zero loci: Mirror symmetry for Fano varieties

 which can be interpreted as a Fourier--Laplace transform of $G_X(t)$. \end{mydef} As descendent invariants are deformation invariant, so is the quantum period.
 A closed form is known for smooth Fano toric complete intersections.
-The Abelian/non-Abelian corresponce allows one to compute any number of terms of the quantum period of a quiver flag zero locus.
+The Abelian/non-Abelian correspondence \cite{CiocanFontanineKimSabbah2008,Webb2018, kalashnikov} allows one to compute any number of terms of the quantum period of quiver flag zero loci.